javbotero/Trans-Alaska-Trail/_site/README.md

-# Summer in Sitka
+# Trans-Alaska Trail

-This is the website at [http://summerinsitka.com](http://summerinsitka.com).
+This is the website at [http://aktrail.org](http://aktrail.org).